 Present Billing Period Data

-The following example demonstrates the present billing period displays for four configured billing registers (kWh imported and exported, kvarh imported and exported) and for three active tariff rates.
+The following example demonstrates the present billing period displays for four configured billing registers (kWh delivered and received, kvarh delivered and received).
 The actual register contents in your installation may be different depending on your selection of register sources.